 Q: Do I still go to the dentist while I have braces?

-A. Of course.
-Mouth health is extremely important.
+Of course.
+Oral health is extremely important.
 We encourage you to continue your normal, routine checkups with your general dentist and can recommend some excellent general dentists for you if you desire.
 Your dentist will generally determine the best intervals for cleanings and treatments while you wear braces.

 Q: How many times a day do I need to brush if I have braces?